 Dr. Naftali Raz mentors Psychology graduate students in academic and professional careers.
 The majority of his students are enrolled in the Behavioral and Cognitive Neuroscience area in the Department of Psychology (students from other areas of Psychology and Neuroscience are also welcome) and are pre-doctoral trainees at the Institute of Gerontology.
 Upon graduation, students usually continue their post-doctoral training at other leading laboratories and develop academic research careers.

-Prospective graduate students are encouraged to contact Dr. Raz and current graduate students with questions with any questions they may have regarding research and education at Wayne State University; both in general and respecting the Behavioral and Cogntiive Neuroscience program.
-For contact information please refer to faculty or staff member profiles.
+Prospective graduate students are encouraged to contact Dr. Raz and current graduate students with any questions they may have regarding research and education at Wayne State University; both in general and with regards to the Behavioral and Cognitive Neuroscience program.
+For contact information, please refer to faculty or staff member profiles.